GC-alex/QM/README.md

 ## Get started!

 Simply follow [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/GC-alex/QM/master) - an interactive session should open (after about 15 seconds).
 Then simply select the File you want to work on and dive right into it!
+(Start is **01**) Each session is structured in a guiding session, which introduces new concepts and a Practice-mode, in which you can practice your learned knowledge.
+Please always do both, before proceeding to the next session.
-Each session is structured in a guiding session, which introduces new concepts and a "challenge"-mode, in which you can practice your learned knowledge.
-Please always do both, before proceeding to the next session. aditionally, we provide some usefull extra knowledge or practical Information, these are always marked with **00**.
+Additionally, we provide some usefull extra knowledge or practical Information, these are always marked with **00** and are no sessions.

 #### 01 Introduction to R